dev-nt90/dev-nt90/README.md

 ### Howdy

 - 🔭 I’m currently doing hobbyist game dev
-- 🌱 I’m busy learning godot/gdscript
+- 🌱 I’m busy learning gfx programming and godot
-- 💬 Ask me about SQL Server and other database technologies
+- 💬 Ask me about C#/dotnet, SQL Server, BigQuery, and other database technologies
-- ⚡ Fun fact: It cost more to mint a U.S. penny than any given penny is actually worth!
+- ⚡ Fun fact: Bamboo has an internal clock which remains in shoots grown from the original bamboo.